 Coronavirus outbreak: How COVID-19 made changes in education system

-New Delhi, Apr 17: Few weeks ago, India, in an attempt to stop the spread of coronavirus, called for a nationwide lockdown.
-This helped in reducing large gatherings, but this decision was a major step taken by the government, to safeguarding its citizens.
+New Delhi, Apr 17: A few weeks ago, India, in an attempt to stop the spread of coronavirus, called for a nationwide lockdown that helped in reducing large gatherings, but this decision was a major step taken by the government, to safeguard its citizens.

 It can be seen that several corporate organisations are functioning from home, while the schools, colleges and other educational institutions have called for a temporary shut down.